UbiquityRobotics/learn/noetic/quickstart/tips_and_tricks.md

 |PCF8574|0x20|
 |MCP7940 RT Clock|0x6f|

- * If you stop Magni with `sudo systemctl stop magni-base.service` you can scan the I2C bus for all devices using `sudo i2cdetect -y 1` if i2c-tools was installed using apt-get.
+ * If you stop Magni with `sudo systemctl stop magni-base.service` you can scan the I2C bus for all devices using `sudo i2cdetect -y 1` if i2c-tools were installed using apt-get.
 The i2c-tools package also has `i2cget` and `i2cset` so look them up if curious.

  * The OLED display was only added to shipment boards as of MCB version 5.2 but was possible to load starting from version 5.0 boards.